GoogleCloudPlatform/healthcare/deploy/README.md

 provided, and then creates a data hosting project for each project listed under `projects`.
 For each new project, the script performs the following steps:

-*   Create a new GCP project.
+*   Creates a new GCP project.
-*   Enabled billing on the project.
+*   Enables billing on the project.
-*   Enable Deployment Manager and run the `data_project.py` template to deploy resources in the project, granting the Deployment Manager service account temporary Owners permissions while running the template.
+*   Enables Deployment Manager and run the `data_project.py` template to deploy resources in the project, granting the Deployment Manager service account temporary Owners permissions while running the template.
 *   (If using remote audit logs) creates audit logs in the audit logs project using the `remote_audit_logs.py` template.
+*   If `gce_instances` is provided:
+    *   If any VM includes a `custom_boot_image`, creates a new Compute Engine image using the GCS path specified.
+    *   Creates new GCE VMs with SSH access enabled and, if provided in `firewall_rules`, creates firewall rules.
 *   Prompts the user to create a Stackdriver account (currently this must be done using the Stackdriver UI).
 *   Creates Stackdriver Alerts for IAM changes and unexpected GCS bucket access.